 1. Premium cuts: Ribeye – Tenderloin- T-Bone

 These are the cuts that you’ll most likely see at a steakhouse.
 They are typically found with more marble, which adds juiciness and flavor.
 These steaks are more expensive than others in other tiers.
 You are paying for the quality (and reputation, in some cases) of the cut.
 These steaks are simple to cook due to this quality, which means you may pay a premium for the meat but have a higher margin of error.

 2. Good cuts: Porterhouse – Hanger – Top Sirloin – Strip

 These four cuts are still incredibly delicious.
 Trying to take nothing away from them by placing them in this tier; it’s just they are, pardon the pun, a cut below the others.
-Hanger steak (onglet, if you prefer) in particular is having a moment and is quite sought after.
+Hanger steak in particular is having a moment and is quite sought after.
 These steaks offer a lot of the quality of the premium cuts but are typically more affordable.
 What you may lose on top-end rating, you make up for in pricing.

 3. Average cuts: Bottom Sirloin – Flank – Skirt – Round

 The most affordable options may seem like the natural entry point to the steak market.
 I urge you to resist the temptation to go this route.
 While more affordable, these steaks require near perfection on the grill to turn out a quality meal.
 If you feel like taking on the additional challenge of seasoning, marinating, and threading the needle of grilling to a perfect temp, then, by all means, go for it.